solex2006/Pull-my-leg-request-tutorial/README.md

 "I'm scared, Mirror."

 *"Me too, Cheese."* Mirror whispered. *"Although, I'm glad we could end it together.
-I always looked best beside you."* He chuckled. *"Speaking of...
+I always looked best beside you.
+But now, at the end of everything...
 How *do* I look, Cheese?"*

 Cheese looked into Mirror's metallic face, and saw the closeness they shared, the strength of their relationship, forged over countless eons.
 Cheese took a deep breath and spoke: